vincentariff/predicting-forest-fires-LR-models/README.md

 ## Introduction

-* IIn this project, we will predict the impact of forest fires in the northeast region of Portugal using linear regression.
+* In this project, we will predict the impact of forest fires in the northeast region of Portugal using linear regression.

 * We log-transformed the target variable, handled missing data with K-Nearest Neighbors (KNN) imputation, identified outliers, standardized the dataset, and implemented multiple linear regression models.
 These included sequential feature selection (forward and backward), Ridge regression, and evaluation using K-Fold cross-validation.